exasol/sqlalchemy-exasol/doc/developer_guide.rst

     #.
 DROP SCHEMA sometimes switches the context to <null>

-        If the CURRENT_SCHEMA is dropped an implicit context switch to <null> is done
+        If the CURRENT_SCHEMA is dropped, an implicit context switch to <null> is done

-    For further details have a look at the `Exasol-Documentation <https://docs.exasol.com/db/latest/sql_reference.htm>`_.
+    For further details, have a look at the `Exasol-Documentation <https://docs.exasol.com/db/latest/sql_reference.htm>`_.

     .. note::